 Let the muffins cool to room temperature before removing from the pan and serving.

-Storage and freezing
+Storage and Freezing

-Optional additions
+Optional Additions

-To add an extra layer of flavor and texture to these spelt muffins, stir half a cup each of chopped nuts, dried fruit, and/or dark chocolate chips into the batter.
+To add an extra layer of flavor and texture to these muffins, stir half a cup each of chopped nuts, dried fruit, and/or dark chocolate chips into the batter.

-Spelt Muffins
+Spelt Flour Muffins Recipe

 Equipment